luminwin/ASASF/README.md

 This repository provides the training and test datasets for the American Statistical Association (ASA) South Florida 2026 Student Data Challenge.
 The task is to predict HDL cholesterol from NHANES-based variables or to create visualizations for the high-school division. [html link](https://luminwin.github.io/ASASF/)

+Students at the high school, undergraduate, and graduate levels may participate and will be evaluated within their respective academic levels, with two award categories for high school students (prediction and visualization).

 ## Dataset Description

 The dataset includes **1,200 individuals** and **97 variables** sampled from the 2024 National Health and Nutrition Examination Survey (NHANES).